Frequently Asked Questions

 Q: Are passports required for all cruises?A: Passports are only required for the 5-Hour Boldt Castle stop-over cruise.

 Q: Do the 2.5 hour & 1 Hour Gananoque cruises stop at Boldt Castle?A: No, the 2.5 hour & 1 Hour Ivy Lea cruises circle Heart Island and Boldt Castle but do not stop, therefore passports are not required for these cruises.
 1 Hour Gananoque cruise does not pass Boldt Castle..

-Q: Are senior rates and family passes available?A: Yes, both senior rates (ages 65+) and family passes are available for cruises.
+Q: Are senior rates available?A: Yes, senior rates (ages 65+) are available for cruises.

-Q: Do I have to pay extra to visit Boldt Castle?A: Yes, there is an admission that is not included in our ticket price.
-Admission passes are available for purchase in our ticket office and allow you more time to explore the Castle as you have a designated entry gate without waiting in line!
+Q: Is there a separate entrance pass to enter Boldt Castle?A: Yes, there is an admission that is not included in our ticket price.
+Admission passes are required and can be purchased online at time of sale or in our ticket office and allow you more time to explore the Castle as you have a designated entry gate without waiting in line!

 Q: What is proper identification for U.S. Customs at Boldt Castle?A: Tours to Boldt Castle are subject to Canadian and U.S. Customs.
 Gananoque Boat Line has no control over these policies and must adhere to them.
 The following are documents required to take the 5-hour Boldt Castle Tour:

 - All non-Canadian or non-U.S. visitors will require a passport and a valid Canadian and United States entry visa.

 - Passengers must show appropriate documents to Gananoque Boat Line personnel at the ticket office.
 Passengers must carry their documents with them at all times while onboard.
 No exceptions will or can be made.